-- In case an owner or operator declines to use the National appeal procedure but still wishes to complain about a detention decision, such a complaint should be sent to the flag State or the recognized organization (if authorized to act for the flag State).
+Only if it is declined by any interested party to use the official national appeal procedure, but the owner or operator still wishes to complain about a detention decision, such a complaint should be sent to the flag State or the recognized organization (if authorised to act for the flag State).

-- The flag State or Recognized Organization may then ask the port State to reconsider its decision to detain the ship.
+- The flag State or the recognized organization may then submit a reconsideration request to the port State regarding its decision to detain the ship.

-- In such cases the port State should investigate the decision and inform the flag State or the R.O. of the outcome.
-If the port State agrees to reverse its decision it should also inform the BSIS Manager and the BS MOU Secretariat.
+- In such cases the port State should investigate the decision and inform the flag State or the recognized organization of the outcome.
+If the port State agrees to reverse its decision it should also inform the BSIS Manager and the Secretariat.

 Submission of a Case for Review

-- If the flag State or the recognized organization disagrees with the outcome, a request for review may be sent to the Secretariat (firstname.lastname@example.org) within 90 days from the date of release of the detention.
-Such a request should be accompanied by all information relevant to the detention in electronic format (submission by E-mail to:email@example.com) and in the English language.
-The submission form (hereunder) is to be used.
+- If the flag State or the recognized organization disagrees with the outcome, or a port State’s outcome has not been received within a reasonable time, a request for detention review may be sent to the Secretariat within 90 days from the date of release of the vessel from detention.
+Such a request should be accompanied by all information relevant to the detention and the flag State’s or recognized organization’s request for the port State’s reconsideration in electronic format (e-mail) and in the English language.

-- The Review Board will consider the procedural and technical aspects of the inspection based on the information provided by the flag State and/or the recognized organization and the port State.
-The Board members will return their opinions in electronic format.
+- TThe Detention Review Board will consider the procedural and technical aspects of the inspection based on the information provided by the flag State and/or recognized organisation and the port State.

 - If the views of the Review Board support the flag State or the recognized organization’s complaint, the port State will be requested to reconsider its decision again.